A gay jaunt into the memories of how Sirca's favorite couple came to be, as transcribed by CrossroadsPony

 Samael saw the first few soldiers waiting within stare blankly at the sight of the chupa and bat rocketing toward them, and he took full advantage of their confusion when Andee's talons released him.
 He used his momentum to crash into the cluster of armored soldiers with a howl of raw adrenaline, sending several of them stumbling back with multiple shouts of confusion.

 Andee barely managed to dodge past another soldier, slamming into the other side of the aircraft with a squawk, then hurriedly scrambling to the side as the small platoon scattered away from their bowled-over comrades.
 He watched as Samael shoved himself up to his paws before grinning doggedly and gesturing to the seven or eight soldiers around him.
 "C'mon, then, fuckers!!
 Let's tussle!"

 "Goddammit, puppy!" the bat hissed.
-He knew he wouldn't be able to help, however, wincing as the first two came in swinging while the dropship lurched and twisted with the distraction behind the pilots.
+He knew he wouldn't be able to help, however, wincing as the first two came in swinging while the dropship lurched and twisted, its pilot no doubt distracted by the altercation in the hold.
 It was then that Andee noticed the engine hatch next to him as his eyes lit up with an idea.

 They closed in around him and he clenched his teeth together as he leaped up again and started to throw random punches sprinkled in with quick swings of the truncheon.
 He managed to drive a few of them back, but there were too many, and their armor was making even his lucky hits nearly meaningless.
 He looked around desperately for Andee, only able to hope that the bat had avoided drawing their attention.
 The brief distraction rewarded him with a vicious smash against his ribs and the rebel cried out in pain before responding with a sudden thrust kick into the soldier to send him stumbling back into the cockpit.